 Ahrefs Content Gap tool

-The Ahrefs Content Gap feature eliminates all the hard work when it comes to analysing competitors’ keywords.
-The tool allows you to enter the URLs of your competitors, as well as your own, and it will tell you which keywords they are targeting and ranking for and you’re not.
+The Ahrefs Content Gap feature eliminates all the hard work in analysing competitors’ keywords.
+The tool allows you to enter the URLs of your competitors and your own, and it will tell you which keywords they are targeting and ranking for, and you’re not.

 Seobility’s TF*IDF tool

 You can use the TF*IDF tool to find which keywords most websites use to describe a particular topic.
 You can then use this information:

 - For competitor analysis

 - To find out common keywords used in your sector

 - To optimise website content

 - To find ideas for new content